FelypeGallotte/Loja-html.css.js/README.md

 # Loja-html.css.js
- College project about e-commerce using html, css and javascript
+ College project about e-commerce using html, css and javascript. i will update this file all week.